ruganda/hosteler/README.md

 TO DO
 >When a user books a hostel, the manager doesn't get notified so we will add a features that notifies a manager that a user has booked a hoste
->We are currently using a hive database to store the hostel details uploaded by the manager but with time we shall update to a more convienient database.
+>We are currently using a hive database which stores data locally to store the hostel details uploaded by the manager but with time we shall update to a more convienient database.